TheZeeshann/SocialApi/README.md

 The end point of login is `login`

-When user provide their username & password credential for login, the request will return their public information with **Token**
+When user provide their email & password credential for login, first the server will validate the information like, the email is valid or not if not valid then server will gues that this is an username not a email address so forward the username to databse server and request to give there email address, if the usename exist into our database server then it will give the email address, otherwise the server will give response that the username is not exist into database server or the invalid username, if the email is address is valid email address and email is not exist into our databse server the server will simply response that the email is not registered, if the credential is valid then the request will return their public information with **Token**

 The return infomration from the database will be like this.